Council Plan 2016-2017

 The Council will use this document to plan and manage its priorities, improvement activity and service delivery at a strategic level.
 It is also supported by strategies and plans that contain a far greater level of detail and are regularly reviewed.
-As such the Council Plan is a living document that responds to the changing local, regional and national context.
-It is formally updated at the start of each financial year.
+As such the Council Plan is a living document that must respond to the changing local, regional and national context.
+It will be formally updated at the start of each financial year.
 Some people or groups of people are statistically less likely to benefit from services because of their personal characteristics.
 The Council’s Strategic Equality Plan describes the strategic actions that we will take to address any inequality.

-This is not a performance report and does not include information on performance against targets.
-However, performance management is an ongoing activity throughout the year and performance against target for 2013/14 will be reported to Executive Board in June 2014.
-The Council also publishes an annual review and assessment of its performance over the financial year each October, the most recent of which is available below.
+This Plan is not a performance report and does not include information on performance against targets.
+However, performance management is an ongoing activity throughout the year and performance against target for 2014/15 will be reported to Executive Board in June 2015.
+The Council also publishes an annual review and assessment of its performance over the financial year each October, the most recent of which is available on this website.
 This includes an assessment of the authority’s performance when compared to other Local Authorities in Wales, its achievement against the outcomes and targets it set itself, and judgements from bodies such as external regulators.
 This assessment is a public document and is in turn reviewed by the Wales Audit Office.

 The Council as a strong community leader

 To ensure Wrexham and its people are supported to fulfil their potential, prosper and so achieve a high level of well-being.

 Citizens, Customers and Equality - Being at the centre of everything we do

 Members - Elected Members as community leaders being at the heart of decision making